Criteria for Judgment

 (5) Errors in movement or sequence of the Kata

-(6) One hand is removed from the Bo during a kobudo performance (except when changing the hand), or the Bo or Sai being used touches the floor (except when the Sai is placed on the floor instead of the throwing action)
+(6) One hand is removed from the Bo during a kobudo performance (except when changing the hand), or the Bo being used touches the floor

-(7) If a competitor appears in the court wearing a uniform in violation of the Competition Rules and Regulations Article 2, and the competitor was given 2 minutes to correct their uniform, however, deficiencies are still ascertained afterwards
+(7) If a competitor appears in the court wearing a uniform in violation of the Competition Rules and Regulations Article 2, and was given 2 minutes to correct their uniform, nevertheless if deficiencies are still ascertained afterwards

 (8) Competitor violates any other provisions in these regulations and/or the Competition Rules and Regulations